ctsit/redcap_oncore_client/README-developer.md

 See the [README](README.md) for information on prereqs, installation, configuration and usage.

+## Installing Soap Client into Docker Container

+To add the PHP soap client to the docker instance you will want to add some lines to  redcap-docker-compose/xxx/docker-web/Dockerfile

+In the list of packages being listed under `RUN apt-get update`
+* add `libxml2-dev \ ` after `zip \ `
+* add `soap` on the `&& docker-php-ext-install gd zip mysqli \ ` line before the `\ `

+These changes will only take effect after you rebuild the docker image.

 ## Using the API

 Here is an example of an API request to get protocol information (`getProtocol`).